masc-ucsc/docs/docs/pyrope/02-basics.md

 Pyrope is more restrictive because it wants to be a fully defined determistic independent of implementation.
+Pyrope is deterministic in the synthesizable but not in the `debug` statements.
+To illustrate the point/difference, and how to handle it, it is useful to see a Verilog example.

-Popular hardware languages like Verilog are not consistent.
-E.g: this Verilog sequence evaluates differently in VCS and Icarus Verilog.
+The following Verilog sequence evaluates differently in VCS and Icarus Verilog.
 In Pyrope, the same can happen because `puts` is not considered a side-effect in the simulation result.
 The reason why some methods may be called is dependent on the optimization (in this case, `testing(1)` got optimized away by vcs).

 ```